 Acceptance and Commitment Therapy (ACT)

-Acceptance and Commitment Therapy (ACT) is a “third wave” psychological treatment that integrates the key elements of many popular therapies that preceded it (e.g. Cognitive Behavioural Therapy; Mindfulness Therapies).
+Acceptance and Commitment Therapy (ACT) is a “third wave” psychological treatment that integrates the key elements of many popular therapies that preceded it (e.g. Cognitive Behavioral Therapy; Mindfulness Therapies).
 ACT begins by taking the power away from unhelpful thoughts by changing the relationship we have with them.
 It then explores ways to promote positive behavioral change in the face of strong emotions by having one be mindful of and work towards their goals (e.g. values and achievements).
 It promotes real-life action that may, in turn, resolve strong emotions that previously had one moving away from what is truly important to them.

-Cognitive Behavioural Therapy (CBT)
+Cognitive Behavioral Therapy (CBT)

 CBT is “problem-focused” and “action-oriented.”
 This means it targets specific problems that one is facing and can be a quick way to target focused difficulties one wants to resolve.
 Treatment focuses on identifying maladaptive responses to one’s environment due to “cognitive distortions.”
-These distortions reflect misinterpretations or misunderstandings of our environment that ultimately lead to ineffective behaviours.
+These distortions reflect misinterpretations or misunderstandings of our environment that ultimately lead to ineffective behaviors.
 The goals of CBT are to: identify those distortions, learn new ways to interpret one’s environment and have a different outcome as a result.

-Dialectical Behavioural Therapy (DBT)
+Dialectical Behavioral Therapy (DBT)

 DBT assumes that clients are doing their best to manage strong emotions and reactive states, but that they can obtain greater success and wellness through skill building.
 Participants in DBT learn about emotional triggers that lead to reactive states, coping skills to apply at the right time and place, and other mechanisms to avoid undesired reactions.